kgish/rust-rustlings/README.md

-# Rustlings
+# Rust Rustlings

-My attempt to tackle the rustlings exercises while learning the Rust programming language.
+My attempt to tackle the rustlings exercises in order to learn the Rust programming language better.

 ## Setup